chuckstack/chuckstack.github.io/src-ls/success-hr.md

 During a chuck-stack deployment, you are constantly coaching and measuring these attributes.

 At any time, you might be coaching up, coaching out or both at the same time.
 Your responsibility as an organization is to always invite your team to join you.
+Help them understand how to achieve success.
 If they cannot, do all you can to help them achieve success elsewhere.

 ## Decentralized Amazon

 Here is extreme example of the envisioned success of chuck-stack.
+It also paints a picture of why the chuck-stack matters.

 - If we can elevate the platform to allow everyday users to reason about language, technology and business (organizations)...
 - If we can give them a way to think about and demonstrate their natural talents (not passion - but talent)...